bugsnag/bugsnag-node/README.md

 Using Coffeescript
 ------------------

-When running coffeecript code using the coffee executable, bugsnag cannot unfortunately notify about uncaught exceptions that are at the top level of your app.
+When running coffeecript code using the `coffee` executable, Bugsnag cannot notify about uncaught exceptions that are at the top level of your app.
 It will only be able to notify about those uncaught exceptions in callbacks.
-This is due to a [feature](https://github.com/jashkenas/coffee-script/issues/1438) of the coffee executable.
+This is due to a [feature](https://github.com/jashkenas/coffee-script/issues/1438) of the `coffee` executable.

 In order to get round this you can compile the coffeescript file into a javascript file by running `coffee -c filename.coffee` and then running `node filename.js` to execute your app.
 This is automatable if you use a [Cakefile](http://coffeescript.org/documentation/docs/cake.html).